yijingji/test1/modular_prompt/business_rules.md

 - If `model` = 'BEV' in `bus_specifications`

 ## SOC Alerts Levels
-- SOC < 10% → "critical" → Suggest to return to depot
+- SOC < 10% → "critical" → If in-service, suggest to return to depot
-- SOC < 40% → "low" → Dispatch caution
+- SOC < 40% → "low" → If in-service, need dispatch caution
 - SOC ≥ 40% → "normal" → Operational

 ## In-Service Logic